emacsattic/hack-time-mode/README.md

 After this action the current time is frozen to the chosen date.

-Watch out for 'ht' in the modeline which indicates that hack-time-mode is on.
+Watch out for 'HACK-TIME-MODE' in the modeline which indicates that hack-time-mode is on.

 Back to normal
 --------------